-Further information
+Further information (optional)

-The plan has been designed for the specific needs of the cohort of pupil premium children 2021/22 however, as a three year plan, many initiatives will stay the same due to evaluation showing they were success in the previous year.
+The plan has been designed for the specific needs of the cohort of pupil premium children 2024/25 however, as a three-year plan, many initiatives will stay the same due to evaluation showing they were a success previously, or in the previous year.
 All initiatives will be monitored mid-year and changes made if they are not proving to be effective.